8MMM Aboriginal Radio

-8MMM Aboriginal Radio (8MMM), pronounced "8 Triple M", is an Australian television comedy series that began screening on ABC Television on 29 April 2015.
-The series is written by Trisha Morton-Thomas, Danielle MacLean and Sonja Dare.
-It is produced by Morton-Thomas, Rachel Clements, and Anna Cadden and directed by Dena Curtis and Adrian Russell Wills.
+8MMM Aboriginal Radio (8MMM), pronounced "8 Triple M", is a 2015 Australian television comedy series.

+Synopsis

 The six-part series is set in a remote radio station whose Aboriginal crew air the day-to-day preoccupations of Alice Springs and its surrounds such as housing, education, culture, money, alcohol and reconciliation.
 The station is run by non-Indigenous people who easily fall into one of three categories – missionaries, mercenaries or misfits – the 3Ms.